Passphrase Competition: We have a winner – again!

 3. Confusing example?

-All of this challenges the ways we think of minimum length requirements usually expressed in number of characters (symbols) used, "characters allowed" in passwords, how language in long sentences – stories – can be explained using very few and unique symbols and more.
+All of this challenges the ways people think of minimum length requirements usually expressed in number of characters (symbols) used, "characters allowed" in passwords, how language in long sentences – stories – can be explained using very few and unique symbols and more.